abbs-coding/example-python-research-package/docs/how-to-write-a-readme.md

 ### Be concise
 Avoid long paragraphs.
 Readers tend to scan rather than read in detail.
+If something needs a long explanation, it might belong in separate documentation, not the README.

 ### Show how to use the code early
 Installation and a minimal example should appear near the top.
+A user should be able to answer: “Can I run this?” within a few seconds.

 ### Assume a clean environment
 Do not rely on local paths or implicit setup.